Parenting Tips 9 min read

 Q. How do I know if my child needs deworming?
 What are the signs?

 A: Look for symptoms like persistent stomach pain, unexplained weight loss or poor appetite, fatigue, anal itching (especially at night, common with pinworms), or sometimes visible worms in stool.
-However, many infections are asymptomatic, so regular deworming based on medical advice is often recommended.
+However, many infections have no symptoms, so regular deworming based on medical advice is often recommended.

 Q. What is the typical deworming medicine for kids, and what is the dosage?